Posted on: February 9, 2022

 Win the Talent War

-Employers can win the talent war with Employer-Assisted Student Loan Repayment from BenefitEd.
+Employers can gain an edge in the talent war with Employer-Assisted Student Loan Repayment from BenefitEd.
 With this benefit, businesses can assist employees in repaying student loans and creating brighter financial futures.
 Prospective team members will be drawn to these companies because they’ll want to work for an employer that truly cares about their employees’ needs and concerns.

 Interested in Learning More?